-Dual Diagnosis Treatment and Rehab Programs Near Me
+Dual Diagnosis Treatment and Rehab Programs

 The concept of a dual diagnosis treatment—alternatively referred to as co-occurring or co-morbid disorders—is a clinical term that refers to the presence of both a substance use disorder and a mental or behavioral health condition.

 Sometimes one condition might contribute to or worsen the other.
 For example, someone with a mental illness might use drugs or alcohol to cope with their symptoms.
 In other cases, substance abuse may uncover a mental illness or worsen related symptoms.
-Some examples of what could be considered a dual diagnosis disorder is having a substance abuse problem along with any of the following:
+Some examples of what could be considered a dual diagnosis disorder is having a substance misuse problem along with any of the following:

 - Post-traumatic stress disorder (PTSD)